 LVT 2014 r 2015 wh A lot of vineyards, including Rasteau, and the feeling that, while the wines are sound, they could carry more character.

-LVT 2015 r 2015 wh 2015 rosé Long-established Cairanne family, now run by younger brother André after the retirement of Michel; they are brothers of the Châteauneuf-du-Pape family.
-André remains in charge of the vinification, his speciality.
-Big, sometimes fleshy wines.
-The Cairanne Castel Mireio white has been consistently good from 2010 to 2015, with greatwer attention paid to it than before.
+LVT 2018 r 2019 wh 2015 rosé Long-established Cairanne family, now run by younger brother André after the retirement of Michel; they are brothers of the Châteauneuf-du-Pape family.
+André remains in charge of the vinification, his speciality, and from 2017 his daughter Alexandra has been working with him.
+Greater attention is paid tothe vinification than before, and quality is on the rise, witness the ***** 2017 Cairanne Vieilles Vignes red, a most engaging STGT wine.

-LVT 2015 r 2013 wh British importer set up in 1980, cover the Cave de Tain in the Northern Rhône, for instance.
+LVT 2018 r 2019 wh 2019 rosé A British importer set up in 1980 - they cover the Cave de Tain in the Northern Rhône, for instance.
 Paul Boutinot has long believed in Cairanne, even though most of his efforts centre on South Africa.
-Boutinot own 8.8 hectares, with 5 in production.
-The crop from another 10 hectares is bought in for the total of 25,000 bottles across the two wines, La Côte Sauvage and Les Six.
-They sell various Cairannes to Sweden, Norway, GB.
+Boutinot own 8.8 hectares, with 5 ha in production at Cairanne.
+The crop from another 10 hectares is bought in for the total of 25,000 bottles across the two Cairanne wines, La Côte Sauvage and Les Six.
+The Cairanne Les Six red, half Grenache, with 10% each of Carignan, Cinsault, Counoise, Mourvèdre and Syrah lending variety and restraint, is a sound wine which shows oak at first: it is vinified and raised in 60 hl tronconic oak vats.
+Boutinot sell various Cairannes to Sweden, Norway, GB.
+There is also a Gigondas Domaine La Haute Marone red, which was a praiseworthy **** wine in 2017, taking a Burgundian routing more than a Provençal one in its style.

 LVT 2007 r Full wines that are no longer whole bunch fermented.
 Organic since 1999.
 Just one cuvée made since 2007, with no name attached.

-LVT 2014 r Alain is the son of Regis Boisson of Domaine Boisson.
+LVT 2017 r Alain is the son of Regis Boisson of Domaine Boisson.
 Created in 2002, total 20 ha between Cairanne, Lagarde Paréol and Travaillan.
 The first wine was made in 2002, the first bottling was the 2004.
 Robust, very genuine wines, with a true hand made quality about them.
-From 2011 the whole crop has been bottled.
+From 2011 most of the crop has been bottled, with the equivalent of 5-6,000 bottles sold to high class, small scale merchants Tardieu-Laurent.
+Alain has had health issues, and finds a high level of export suitable, without tying up his time too much on domestic sales.

-LVT 2014 r 2014 wh Powerful wines, sense of cellar work in them.
+LVT 2018 r 2019 wh Powerful wines, sense of cellar work in them.
 Also Rasteau, Châteauneuf.
-Vincent Moreau is the recent owner of the large Côtes du Rhône Château de Ruth as well.
+Vincent Moreau sold his ownership in 2018, having also been the owner of the large Côtes du Rhône Château de Ruth as well.
+Prices are high.
+The Cairanne La Vallée white is part oaked, a scaled wine, more expensive than most.
+The 2018 Rasteau called Inspiration, partly oaked, was thorough, meaty in 2018, a ***(*) wine from that difficult vintage.

 LVT 2015 r 2014 wh Christèle Plantevin is the 5th generation, and the first vinification in their cellars took place in 1902.
 She took over in 1997.
 I detect improvement with the 2014 vintage.
 There is a Rasteau red, too: ***(*) in 2015 (pre-bottling).
 The 2015 Cairanne Mes Garrigues red was a ****, STGT wine pre-bottling

-LVT 2014 r Organic domaine run by two Belgian gentlemen.
+LVT 2018 r An organic domaine run by two Belgian gentlemen.
 They started on their vineyards in January 2008, so that was their first vintage.
 Jean-François Lénelle, one of the founders, became ill and returned to Belgium.
 There is also Vacqueyras, one oaked, one vat only.
-Quality on the Gigondas - just 5,000 bottles - improved in 2014.
-It is worth keeping an eye on this domaine, where the style is refined.
+Quality on the Gigondas - just 5,000 bottles - improved in 2014; the style is very much for easy drinking rather than serious structure.
+It has been frustrating to encounter a wine such as the 2017 Vacqueyras red which was oxidative already in the spring of 2020, and judgment is reserved here.

 LVT 2011 r 2013 wh These are wines of earthy power.
 The red Cairannes drink with some bottle age, at least three years.
 Improved, fine Cairanne blanc as well.

-LVT 2015 r 2014 rosé 2013 wh Yves Jean and his wife Corinne Houser bought the domaine in 2007, and from 2008 he was working the vineyard organically.
-It is now biodynamic.
+LVT 2018 r 2019 rosé 2017 wh Yves Jean and his wife Corinne Houser bought the domaine in 2007, and from 2008 he was working the vineyard organically.
+It is now biodynamic as well as organic.
 He has been an agricultural engineer, a director for Carrefour across the whole of France.
 "I had a conversion."
-Hand made wines that have character and precision, a notable addition to the already strong ranks at Cairanne.
-Both the Cairanne Vieilles Vignes (STGT wine) and Hauts de Beauregard were **** wines, pre-bottling.
+These are hand made wines that have character and precision, a notable addition to the already strong ranks at Cairanne.
+In 2015, both the Cairanne Vieilles Vignes (STGT wine) and Hauts de Beauregard were **** wines, pre-bottling, while the 2016 Vieilles Vignes was a vibrant **** wine, and the 2016 Hauts de Beauregard was a wine of good clarity and lift, strength, a ****(*) wine.
+The 2018 Caiarnne Garrigues was near the top of the Cairanne class, a ****(*), complex and stimulating STGT wine.
+There is also a Rasteau called La Copade from a sony clay vineyard, under 2,000 bottles, and 40% Cinsault; the 2018 was a sound ***(*) wine, if slightly on oak.

 LVT 2015 r 2014 wh 2014 rosé Denis Monnier bought the Hervé Rabasse vineyards and the Domaine Roche.
 He ran a vineyard working and maintenance service which employed 50 people, and still has a few clients from that side of his life.
 He also owned a vineyard near Aix-en-Provence, producing rosé.